1Hive/dandelion-voting-app/README.md

 ## Aragon DAO Installation
 The Dandelion voting app has been published to APM on Mainnet and Rinkeby at `dandelion-voting.aragonpm.eth`

-For a detailed step by step guide you can see [our installation guide](./docs/installation-guide.md)

 To deploy to an organization you can use the [aragonCLI](https://hack.aragon.org/docs/cli-intro.html).

 ```sh